-Our curriculum includes case studies and articles that present different situations and highlight the appropriate methodologies to be This approach applied. helps students appreciate the context in which different project management techniques are effective.
-To further this balanced ensure that perspective is clearly evident, we have updated the study guide to explicitly highlight these areas.
+Our curriculum includes case studies and articles that present different situations and highlight the appropriate methodologies to be applied.
+This approach helps students appreciate the context in which different project management techniques are effective.
+To further ensure that this balanced perspective is clearly evident, we have updated the study guide to explicitly highlight these areas.

-Please refer to Annex 1 for the updated study guides.
+Please refer to Annex 1 for the updated syllabi.